lmntrixsid/E-Signing-of-Loan-Based-on-Financial-History/README.md

 You can use the Jupyter noteook
 1. Download and unzip the files
 2. Set the path
-3. axis the file, through jupyter notebook
+3. access the file, through jupyter notebook
+4.Make sure you have all the dependencies

 ## Processes Implemented in this Deep-Learning  Model